register76/quad-001/companion/rpanion/README.md

 This project uses **Rpanion-Server** as the companion computer software for telemetry and video streaming on the Raspberry Pi.

-👉 Download the release version 0.11.0 for Raspberry Pi 3, 4, and ZERO2 here: [Rpanion-Server Releases](https://github.com/stephendade/Rpanion-server/releases/download/v0.11.0/Rpanion-Server-0.11.0-RasPiOS.img.xz)
+👉 Download the release version 0.11.0 for Raspberry Pi 3, 4, and ZERO2 here: [Rpanion-Server Release v0.11.0](https://github.com/stephendade/Rpanion-server/releases/download/v0.11.0/Rpanion-Server-0.11.0-RasPiOS.img.xz)

 ---